5 surefire ways to let go of data: how to Marie Kondo your tech stack

 Orchestrate your data and make your tech stack shine

 By now, you should have a pretty good idea of what you keep and what you need to throw away.
 But what do you do now?
-Fortunately, there are sensible options for re-organizing your tech stack and “spark joy.”
+Fortunately, there are sensible options and ways to re-organize your data tech stack and “spark joy.”

 - Switch to a more profit-based tech stack architecture.
 Every point system you’re using will have plugins to integrate with Salesforce.
 And each will add another 2-300 custom fields to your CRM.
 Your immediate need is to reduce the complexity, remove the clutter, and stop contributing to tech debt.